Jeremygarden/jeremygarden.github.io/_posts/blog/2015-03-01-hello_world.md

 But I am not that glommy,though.
 I just love the moments that I am able to quiet down and chill with myself by classic music.

 Except achohol, there must be something else drive guys crazy.
 For me, I would say ball games and driving.
 A true sport fanatic.
 I was a SG(Shooting Guard) till I graduated from high school.
-After that, I play badminton, tennies and 8-balls pool.
+After that, I play badminton, tennis and 8-balls pool.
 You say Ping-pong?
 Damn, you know where I come from.

 Enough to digress from my serious intro...

 I pursued my Master Degree in Northeastern Univesity, Boston.
 My major is Information Systems(formerly Computer Engineering).
-My interests and focus are mainly about web development including up-to-date web frameworks, UI/UX design, also a bit of mechine learning and data mining.
+My technical interests and focus are mainly about front-end development including up-to-date modern frameworks, UI/UX design, plus a bit amateur skill of mechine learning and data mining.
+But I'm also comfortable with Java and Spring MVC, SQL and etc.

 I like the feelings pretty much when I fixs some problems, get something "Unchecked" done and keep learning something new.
 The curiousity makes me alive in a long run.
 I probably stop coding if a perfectly prime rib is just placed in front of my face.
-However, I try my best to not be a code monkey, but the one who knows critical thinking, co-operating with teams and embracing the change.
+However, I try my best to not be a code monkey, but the one who really understands about critical thinking, collaboration with teams, full empathy for users and embracing unpredictable changes.

 I hope I will be able to design and develop a nice online product with my friends some day.